stuartellis/sve-personal-website/content/articles/task-runner.md

 1. [Namespaces](https://taskfile.dev/usage/#including-other-taskfiles)
 2. [Directory hierarchy](https://taskfile.dev/usage/#running-a-taskfile-from-a-subdirectory)

 You can combine these approaches.
-Namespaces enable you to use sets of tasks from multiple _Taskfile.yml_ files.
-You may also place _Taskfile.yml_ files in subdirectories for tasks that should be scoped to that subdirectory.
+Namespaces enable you to define sets of tasks, using multiple _Taskfile.yml_ files.
+Adding _Taskfile.yml_ files in subdirectories enables you to define tasks that should be scoped to that subdirectory.

 ### Using Namespaces

 If you decide to use namespaces for the tasks in your project, consider following these guidelines:

 - Create the first task in the root _Taskfile.yml_ with the name _default_.
 When Task is invoked without a namespace or task name, it runs the _default_ task in the _Taskfile.yml_.
-- Create subdirectory called _.tasks/_.
+- Create subdirectory called _tasks/_.
 For each namespace, create a directory with the same name as the namespace, with a _Taskfile.yml_ file in the directory.
 Write the tasks for the namespace in the relevant _Taskfile.yml_ file.
 Use _includes_ in the root _Taskfile.yml_ file to enable these namespaces.
 - Use the root _Taskfile.yml_ to define standard tasks for the project.
 Each of these should call the relevant tasks in one or more namespaces.
 Avoid writing tasks in the root _Taskfile.yml_ that do anything other than running tasks that are defined in namespaces.
 - Remember to include a _default_ task for each namespace.
 This means that the _default_ task runs when a user types the name of the namespace without specifying the name of the task.
 - Specify any relevant [namespace aliases](https://taskfile.dev/usage/#namespace-aliases) with the _includes_ attribute.